-Category VERY GOOD (5 points) GOOD (4 points) NEEDS IMPROVEMENT (3 points) POOR (2 points) Labels-Accuracy and Neatness llocated correctly and can be The majority of the appropriate features are labeled and located correctly and can be read easily (legible, not too many fonts).
-Some of the appropriate features are labeled and located correctly and can be read easily (legible, not too many fonts) Very few of the appropriate features are labeled and located correctly and can be read easily (legible, not too many fonts).
-Scale All features on map are at the appropriate scale (no jagged or blocky features) and the scale used is clearly indicated on the map.
-Most features on map are at the appropriate scale (no jagged or blocky features) and the scale used is clearly indicated on the map.
-Many features on map are NOT at the appropriate scale (jagged or blocky features) even though the scale used is clearly indicated on the map.
+Category VERY GOOD (5 points) GOOD (4 points) NEEDS IMPROVEMENT (3 points) POOR (2 points) Labels-Accuracy and Neatness located correctly and can be appropriate features are labeled and located correctly read easily (legible, not too Very few of the appropriate features are labeled and located correctly and can be read easily (legible, not too many fonts).
+Scale All features on map are at the appropriate scale (no jagged or blocky features) and the scale used is clearly indicated on the map. the appropriate scale (no jagged or blocky features) Many features on map are NOT at the appropriate scale (jagged or blocky features) even though the scale used is clearly indicated on the map.
 Many features on map are NOT at the appropriate scale (jagged or blocky features) and/or the scale used is NOT indicated on the map.
-Color Color use is always appropriate for features (e.g. blue for water) on map, adds emphasis in appropriate places/ways, helps the reader in interpreting the map, and is sufficiently distinct without clashing or cluttering. , , , , , , Color use is never appropriate for features (e.g. blue for water) on map, adds emphasis in appropriate places/ways, helps the reader in interpreting the map, and is sufficiently distinct without clashing or cluttering.
-Metadata/Title/Legend Map has exceptional documentation, including useful and appropriate title, legend, data sources, map credits, and other explanatory text Map has some documentation, including useful and appropriate title, legend, data sources, map credits, and other explanatory text Map has minimal documentation, including useful and appropriate title, legend, data sources, map credits, and other explanatory text Map has no documentation.
-Cartographic Design Exhibits highly refined map design (balance, alignment, visual hierarchy, contrast, use of white space) of symbology, labels and other cartographic elements (appropriately sized), including color, text, and composition Exhibits refined map design (balance, alignment, visual hierarchy, contrast, use of white space) of symbology, labels and other cartographic elements (appropriately sized), including color, text, and composition Exhibits basic map design (balance, alignment, visual hierarchy, contrast, use of white space) of symbology, labels and other cartographic elements (appropriately sized), including color, text, and composition Does not exhibit understanding of basic map design Overall Visual Impact is easily understood and the The overall purpose of the map and how it is to be read is understood and the map is fairly polished and professional in appearance (ready for publication).
-The overall purpose of the map and how it is to be read is NOT understood or the map is NOT polished and professional in appearance (NOT ready for publication).
+Color appropriate for features (e.g. blue for water) on map, adds emphasis in appropriate places/ways, helps the reader in interpreting the map, and are sufficiently distinct without clashing or Color use is never appropriate for features (e.g. blue for water) on map, adds emphasis in appropriate places/ways, helps the reader in interpreting the map, and is sufficiently distinct without clashing or cluttering.
+Metadata/Title/Legend Map has exceptional documentation, including useful and appropriate title, legend, data sources, map credits, and other explanatory text documentation, including useful and appropriate title, legend, data sources, map credits, and other Map has minimal documentation, including useful and appropriate title, legend, data sources, map credits, and other explanatory text Map has no documentation.
+Cartographic Design (balance, alignment, visual hierarchy, contrast, use of white space) of symbology, labels and other cartographic elements (appropriately sized), including color, text, Exhibits basic map design (balance, alignment, visual hierarchy, contrast, use of white space) of symbology, labels and other cartographic elements (appropriately sized), including color, text, and composition Does not exhibit understanding of basic map design Overall Visual Impact The overall purpose of the map and how it is to be read is easily understood and the map is polished and professional in appearance (ready for publication). map and how it is to be read is understood and the map is fairly polished and professional in appearance The overall purpose of the map and how it is to be read is NOT understood or the map is NOT polished and professional in appearance (NOT ready for publication).
 The overall purpose of the map and how it is to be read is NOT understood AND the map is NOT polished and professional in appearance (NOT ready for publication).